-Agenda Item Action by Whom Date by When will do some benchmarking as part of the reporting on this and also plan to do a wider report.
+Agenda Item Action by Whom Date by When [1328hrs will do some benchmarking as part of the reporting on this and also plan to do a wider report.
 The work is due by end of November; therefore, this can be reported to the January meeting.
 CC was pleased that BDO are doing this benchmarking add-on which aligns with the work proposal in the tender.
-Approved: The Audit Committee approved the HFMA Financial Custoinability Terms of Deformance [1328hrs LP left] Sustainability Terms of Reference.
-Noted : The Audit Committee received and noted the Appendices.
-7 7.1 BOARD ASSURANCE FRAMEWORK (BAF) BAF Update 22/85 Received: Report to provide assurance around the operation of the Board Assurance Framework (BAF) which forms a part of the overall risk management and assurance process of the Trust and allows the Board to maintain oversight of the principal risks to delivery of the Trust's strategic objectives.
+Approved: The Audit Committee approved the HFMA Financial Sustainability Terms of Reference.
+LP left] Noted: The Audit Committee received and noted the Appendices.
+7 BOARD ASSURANCE FRAMEWORK (BAF) 7.1 BAF Update 22/85 Received: Report to provide assurance around the operation of the Board Assurance Framework (BAF) which forms a part of the overall risk management and assurance process of the Trust and allows the Board to maintain oversight of the principal risks to delivery of the Trust's strategic objectives.
 [1332hrs DB left the meeting] Reported: by AJ The report contains the latest updates which have gone to Committees.
 The report notes key issues on those risks with limited assurance.
 The format of the report into Committees has changed with a more detailed report and commentary each month.
 CC commented that she liked the detailed report and queried whether these detailed reports go into the reference pack, as this committee deals with the governance on BAF rather than the risks.
 It was agreed for reports to go into the reference pack.
 AJ 19.1.23 Noted: The Audit Committed noted the update on BAF.
-8 GOVERNANCE ASSURANCE OVERVIEW 1 22/86 Received: Chair's reports from the Committees below, which have been submitted to Board of Directors'/Trustee Board meetings, since those last reported to the Audit Committee meeting on 20 July 2022: 9a.1 Quality & Risk Committee 9a.2 Performance Committee 9a.3 Strategic Projects Committee 9a.4 Charitable Funds Committee Reported: The reports were taken as read.
+8 GOVERNANCE ASSURANCE OVERVIEW 22/86 Received: Chair's reports from the Committees below, which have been submitted to Board of Directors'/Trustee Board meetings, since those last reported to the Audit Committee meeting on 20 July 2022: 9a.1 Quality & Risk Committee 9a.2 Performance Committee 9a.3 Strategic Projects Committee 9a.4 Charitable Funds Committee Reported: The reports were taken as read.
 Noted: The Audit Committee noted the Chairs' Reports as submitted.
-9 Bad Debt Write-offs 9 22/87 Received: Update report on the debts written off in the financial year 2022/23 Reported: By TG.
+9 Bad Debt Write-offs 22/87 Received: Update report on the debts written off in the financial year 2022/23 Reported: By TG.
 Total value of bad debt write off is minimal at £5.25.
 Noted: The Audit Committee noted this report.
-10.4 Lossos and Special Permanta 10.1 22/88 Losses and Special Payments Received: An update on losses and special payments made for the period 1 April 2022 to 30 September 2022 in line with the Trust's Standing Financial Instructions.
+10.1 Losses and Special Payments 22/88 Received: An update on losses and special payments made for the period 1 April 2022 to 30 September 2022 in line with the Trust's Standing Financial Instructions.